exogee-technology/graphweaver/src/examples/auth-zero/README.md

 ## Auth0 Configuration

-In order to run this example head over to Auth0 and create a new application:
+In order to run this example, head over to Auth0 and create a new application:

 https://manage.auth0.com/dashboard/us/applications